Codynator/voyageur/README.md

 ## Instructions

-The website has been developed and testes only on XAMPP.
+The website has been developed and tested only on XAMPP.
 In order to use the site first create a database named *voyageur* best with `utf8_general_ci` charset.

 The database by default contains two accounts: